dermotduffy/frigate-hass-card/docs/usage/casting.md

   aspect_ratio: 1024:600
 ```

-Which restores the menu, and sets the aspect ratio to 1024:600, which is the resolution of the Nest Hub.
+This restores the menu and sets the aspect ratio to 1024:600, which is the resolution of the Nest Hub.

 ![](../images/card-on-nest-hub.jpg 'Casting on a Nest Hub :size=400')